Create AWS Direct Connect Connections

 Beyond these examples

-These snippets focus on specific connection-level features: connection provisioning and bandwidth selection, and MACsec capability and encryption modes.
-They’re intentionally minimal rather than full hybrid connectivity solutions.
+These snippets focus on specific connection-level features: basic connection provisioning and MACsec capability and encryption modes.
+They’re intentionally minimal rather than full network integrations.

-The examples assume pre-existing infrastructure such as AWS Direct Connect location with available capacity, physical network equipment at colocation facility, and cross-connect coordination with facility and AWS.
-They focus on provisioning the connection rather than the surrounding network architecture.
+The examples assume pre-existing infrastructure such as AWS Direct Connect location availability and customer network equipment at colocation facility.
+They focus on provisioning the connection rather than configuring the full Direct Connect setup.

 To keep things focused, common connection patterns are omitted, including: